 Our games provides a virtual machine to run custom modifications.
 This virtual machine is currently based on Native Client (NaCl) but since Google deprecated it and since Webassembly (WASM) became the standard to replace it, we are looking for people helping us moving from NaCl to WASM.
 The task is expected to be far more easier than the port from Quake Virtual Machine (QVM) we did before, so we know it’s not too-much for one skilled man.

 We also done a lot of work to upgrade our engine from C to C++, and have made huge strides in updating our inherited Quake 3 codebase.
 There is still probably some refactoring and optimization work to be done here and there, and an assortment of other projects that can be given to new programmers interested in contributing to our engine development.

 💇♀️️ First and third-person animators

 We presently have several player models that require animation, and further down there will be more, including some base structures.
 Models are provided in the OBJ format, and are exported to the IQM format.

 Our new UI system is based off libRocket, which allows us to utilize HTML/CSS for the in-game interface.
 Designers can easily create new interface elements, such as HUDs to be used by both teams, new menu designs, and other means of extending in-game functionality.
 You can create new assets, or work off our pre-existing ones.

 Our game ships with an assortment of maps, and it would be desirable to provide a variety of environments for our players.
-Maps for our game are made with NetRadiant, and we ship seven pre-packaged, shared texture sets that can be used for your work, or you can produce your own textures.
+Maps for our game are made with NetRadiant, and we ship seven pre-packaged, shared texture sets that can be used for your work.
+You can also produce your own textures if you prefer.